squaredup/samples/dashboards/Pingdom/readme.md

 - Check Health - Status block showcasing health and last response time
 - Check Status - Donut sumarrizing checks by status
 - Checks by Type - Donut summarizing checks by check type
-- Last Response Time - Scalar values for single checks
+- Last Response Time - Scalar values for single checks - Requires $checkName to be added (can be found in checks detail at bottom of dashboard)
 - Last Response Time - Bar of all checks' last response time
-- Multiple Reponse Times - Line graph of two checks (easily adapted to include more than two checks)
+- Multiple Reponse Times - Line graph of two checks (easily adapted to include more than two checks) - Requires $checkId1 and $checkId2
-- Single Response Time - Line graph for single check
+- Single Response Time - Line graph for single check - Requires $checkId in script
 - Checks Detail - Full check output

 Previwe: